paulkwalton/public-scripts/README.md

 # public-scripts
-A selection of public scripts for pentration testing
+A selection of public scripts for pentration testing: